googleinterns/step226-2020/README.md

 The ticketing system's UI is displayed below ![screenshot of the request ticketing UI](screenshots/request_ticket_ui.png)

-As can be seen from the above example, an isolate's request contains a variable number of tickets, and these tickets allow an isolate to describe what sort of help they need, such as help with shopping for groceries.
+As can be seen from the above example, an isolate's request contains a variable number of tickets, and these tickets allow an isolate to describe what sort of help they need, such as help with grocery shopping.

 ### Volunteer Availability Tracking